dBankCore/devportal/_services/jefferson.md

 description: A reverse proxy that forwards json-rpc requests.
 ---

-Jussi is a custom-built caching layer for use with `dpayd` and other various services (such as [DPDS](/services/#services-dpds)).
+Jefferson is a custom-built caching layer for use with `dpayd` and other various services (such as [DPDS](/services/#services-dpds)).

 The purpose of this document is to help developers and node operators set up their own jefferson node within a docker container.

 ### Intro

-Jussi is a reverse proxy that is situation between the API client and the `dpayd` server.
+Jefferson is a reverse proxy that is situation between the API client and the `dpayd` server.
 It allows node operators to route an API call to nodes that are optimized for the particular call, as if they are all hosted from the same place.

 ### Sections